-For years, my daughter has insisted that she doesn’t like pulled pork.
+For years, my daughter has insisted that she doesn’t like pulled pork butt.
 At all.
 It’s gross.
-And for even longer, my son has begged me to make as much as much pork shoulder as humanly possible, so he can keep shoving it down his gullet, because there is no such thing as enough for him.
+And for even longer, my son has begged me to make as much as much slow roasted pork shoulder as humanly possible, so he can keep shoving it down his gullet, because there is no such thing as enough for him.

 So what’s a dad to do?
 As I have done in the past, a simple renaming of a dish can go a long way, even with kids smart enough to know what I’m up to.

-So please excuse the title of today’s post, but instead of talking about pulled pork (gross), I will be discussing how to cook pork shoulder in the oven!
-I toyed with the idea of telling my kids that I would be writing about how to cook a Boston Butt in the oven, but I was afraid that they wouldn’t be able to get past that name, even if appropriate and accurate.
+So please excuse the title of today’s post, but instead of talking about pulled pork (gross), I will be discussing how to roast pork shoulder in the oven!
+I toyed with the idea of telling my kids that I would be writing about how to cook a pulled pork butt or Boston Butt in the oven, but I was afraid that they wouldn’t be able to get past that name, even if appropriate and accurate.

 Sustainability and respectable living conditions for the animals I eat is a very important consideration when choosing both the stores I shop at as well as the dish I want to prepare for my family.
 So I find it quite reassuring that Whole Foods, at least the one where I shop, gets a fair percentage of their pork products from Niman Ranch, a well respected farming cooperative with high standards towards their animal products.
 Plus they have yummy bacon, but that’s a different story.

-I’m certainly not suggesting that you should always buy your meat from Whole Foods, I certainly don’t, but I would suggest trying to find a good source that provides anti-biotic free options, as well as being free from added hormones.
+I’m certainly not suggesting that you should always buy your meat from Whole Foods, I certainly don’t, but I would suggest trying to find a good pulled pork butt source that provides antibiotic free options, as well as being free from added hormones.
 You should also look for animal products that have been raised, and slaughtered, in as humane conditions as possible, and not crowded into abusive and confining farming operations.

 For my first go at roasting a pork shoulder in the oven, I started with Michael Chiarello’s recipe at Food Network, making only a few (relatively) minor tweaks.
 For instance, his recipe starts with a 6 pound roast, which was significantly larger than the pork shoulder I had in my fridge.
 Then I cut back on the salt that he called for, as well as the chili pepper, as I didn’t want to overwhelm my daughter and never get another chance to convince her that she really does like pulled pork!